douglascayers/salesforce-dx-pipeline-sample2/README.md

 10. Open your pipeline: `heroku pipelines:open <PIPELINE_NAME>`

+11. For the review stage, click **Enable Review Apps..**.

-11. For the development stage, click the expansion button and then click **Configure automatic deploys..**.
+12. For the development stage, click the expansion button and then click **Configure automatic deploys..**.
 Then click **Enable Automatic Deploys**.
 Do not check "Wait for CI to pass before deploy" unless you have CI setup.

 Now you're all set.

 ## Usage

+1. Open a pull request on GitHub, this will cause a review app to be created in your Heroku Pipeline automatically.

-To demo, simply submit a pull request.
-It's easiest to do through the GitHub UI.
+    - It's easiest to do through the GitHub UI.
 Simply edit a page, then instead of committing directly to the branch, create a pull request.
-Once created, the review app is ready to go.
-When the pull request is accepted, the review app is deleted and the application is deployed to your staging org.
+    - Once created, the review app is ready to go.

+2. Close the pull request on GitHub, this will also delete the empemeral review app as it is no longer necessary.

+    - If you accepted and merged the changes into your `master` branch, then the buildpack will create and install a new package version into your development org.

+3. Promote the app from the development stage to staging and production stages, this will install the same package version that was last built by the development stage.

+## Updating Buildpacks

-If you want to work against the latest buildpacks, update the version # (or remove entirely) in `app.json`.
+If you want to work against the latest buildpacks, update the version # (or remove entirely) in `app.json` and `setup.sh`.
+If you have already ran the `setup.sh` script to create your pipeline, then you will also need to manually update the assigned buildpacks to each Heroku app in the pipeline.

 ## Clean up